Administration

 For each public cloud edition, the hardware can be obtained in different packages, depending on the number of users and the required size of the SAP HANA database storage.
 When the cloud system is handed over, the applications are fully installed.
 For the public cloud editions, SAP is responsible for operating, monitoring, and maintaining the system (implementing enhancements and upgrades).

-You can find further information on this topic in the SAP agreement documents at http://s-prs.de/v631617.
+You can find further information on this topic in the SAP Agreements at http://s-prs.co/v581615.

 User Interfaces

-In all SAP S/4HANA editions, the role-based approach of SAP Fiori is the basic target UI technology.
-Thus, the public cloud editions are completely designed for this target architecture.
+In all SAP S/4HANA editions, the role-based approach of SAP Fiori is the basic target user interface (UI) technology.
+The public cloud edition is consistently aligned with this target architecture.
 In individual cases, public clouds also use other web-based SAP technologies, such as Web Dynpro, in addition to SAP Fiori.
 In the on-premise edition and the private cloud edition, you can also use SAP GUI for Windows in addition to the web-based UI technologies (see table below).
-SAP GUI-based transactions that can no longer be executed in SAP S/4HANA on-premise are included in the simplification list for SAP S/4HANA.
+SAP GUI-based transactions that can no longer be executed in on-premise SAP S/4HANA are included in the simplification list for SAP S/4HANA.
 You should use the SAP Fiori launchpad as the central entry platform for end users in all SAP S/4HANA editions.

-Because traditional user interfaces are still supported, gradual migration to SAP S/4HANA is feasible.
+Because traditional UIs are still supported, gradual migration to SAP S/4HANA is feasible.

 Functional Scope and Supported Country Versions

-The on-premise and public cloud editions of SAP S/4HANA are based on the same program code line.
+The SAP S/4HANA product family is based on a common program code line.
 Consequently, the same data models and product innovations are available.
-However, the editions vary with regard to their functional scope, the supported country versions, and the options for customizing the business processes.
+However, the editions vary significantly with regard to their functional scope, the supported country versions, and the options for customizing the business processes, for example, via add-ons.

-Functional Scope and Supported Country Versions for SAP
+Functional Scope and Supported Country Versions of the SAP S/4HANA Editions

 The on-premise versions and the private cloud edition have the same business functions and support the same country versions.
-The complete functional ERP scope is supported in 64 countries with the standard SAP localization.
-To adapt these SAP S/4HANA editions to your specific requirements, all the traditional configuration options are still available in the Implementation Guide (IMG).
+The complete functional ERP scope is supported in 64 countries with the standard SAP localization in 39 languages.
+You can use the compatibility packages for both operating models and also extend the scope with add-ons.

 The functional ERP scope provided in the public cloud editions differs partially from the functional scope of the on-premise edition.
-For example, compatibility packages are not available in the public cloud edition.
-The supported functional scope is based on the best practices content of the public cloud edition, which has been deployed as preconfigured.
-SAP S/4HANA Cloud supports more than 40 countries with corresponding localizations and numerous languages.
+For example, compatibility packages aren’t available in the public cloud edition.
+The supported functional scope is based on the SAP Best Practices content of the public cloud edition, which has been deployed as preconfigured.
+SAP S/4HANA Cloud, public edition, supports 48 countries with corresponding localization in 32 languages.
 The functional scope and localizations are extended continuously.

-For more details on the functional scope and supported country versions, see Feature Scope Description in the SAP Help Portal (http://help.sap.com/s4hana) and in the globalization area (http://s-prs.de/v631618), as well as in SAP S/4HANA Cloud.
-The product roadmap is available at http://s-prs.co/52792004.
+For more details on the functional scope and supported country versions, see Feature Scope Description in the SAP Help Portal (http://help.sap.com/s4hana) and in the globalization area (http://s-prs.co/ v581616)), as well as in SAP S/4HANA Cloud.
+The product roadmap is available at http://s-prs.co/v581617.

 Options for Enhancement